Friday, October 31, 2014

 In 2012, when I first saw the movie GHOST RIDER in its introduction, my first choice should have been another feature from Marvel, the violent and dour The Punisher.
 Unfortunately, I saw GHOST RIDER and have watched some of Nicolas Cage's previous work.
 Even his talented acting could not redeem this second-rate superhero film.
 Over time, I have that movie in my collection and a few other movies.
 Usually, his features are to a better standard than this.
 It came out in the same year as Spider-Man 3.
 They are both ambitious films of the genre that the critics judged as inferior.
 Director Mark Steven Johnson has tried to immerse the audience in seeing a dark and supernatural world.
 I felt Johnson should have picked up his game after Daredevil, as GHOST RIDER was a weak comic-book movie.

 Nicolas Cage should not be in this film and has a different style that doesn't fit Cage's character and personality.
 The role should have gone to a much better actor like the late Paul Walker or Cyclops' actor James Marsden.
-Sam Elliott enjoyed his time in the movie as he had fun with his supporting part that's worthy of him.
+Sam Elliott enjoyed his time in the movie as he had fun in a supporting part that suited him.
 Unfortunately, the other secondary cast was out of touch with their characters, and probably the least favourite would be Wes Bentley in his antagonist role.
 Summing up the unqualified aspects of the feature is the cheesily written dialogue.

 It is just one of those less distinctive movies I could barely watch again.
 I certainly will not worry about the sequel.
 I'd recommend watching it only once on Blu-ray and DVD.